 FREQUENTLY ASKED QUESTIONS

-During branch closures (from Thursday 6 August), all external return chutes will remain open open 24 hours a day and collection items can be returned.
-However, due dates for borrowed items will be extended until libraries re-open and no fines will be issued during this period.
+During branch closures, all external return chutes remain open 24 hours a day, and collection items can be returned.
+However, due dates for borrowed items (including items currently on loan) will automatically be extended until 12 November.
+So if you prefer to hold on to items until 12 November, that’s fine.
+No fines will be issued during this period.

 The Geelong Regional Library Corporation is following best practice advice from the Australian Library & Information Association and the guidelines of Safe Work Australia in developing protocols around the handling of collection items moving through the library network and the community.

-All items returned through library returns chutes will be quarantined for 3 days (72 hours) before being made available to loan.
+All items returned through library return chutes will be quarantined for 3 days (72 hours) before being made available to loan.
 Strict hygiene rules are in place for library staff and visitors.

 In-person events, including author talks and children’s Story Time sessions, remain suspended until further notice.
 The Geelong Regional Library Corporation will continue to deliver quality events and programs for children, young people and adults online; for further information see Your Library @ Home.